 Seizure propagation.
-Seizure spread is very important in accounting for intermediate and late clinical signs and symptoms.
+Seizure spread is important in accounting for intermediate and late clinical signs and symptoms.
 In MTLE-HS the “symptomatogenic zone” might include insular and lateral neocortical temporal cortices.
 In general, the following aspects are important:

 Compared to seizures in other brain areas, seizure spread is slow in MTLE-HS.
-Seizure spread is not random, but follows preferred, stereotyped propagation pathways, which reflect at least to some degree the physiological connectivity of brain areas.
+Seizure spread is not random but follows preferred, stereotyped propagation pathways, which reflect at least to some degree the physiological connectivity of brain areas.
 A characteristic spread is into the posterior cingulate gyrus.

-Some localized hippocampal discharges might occur without any noticeable clinical accompaniments, and others may produce "minor" symptoms only.
+Some localized hippocampal discharges might occur without any noticeable clinical accompaniments, and others may produce “minor” symptoms only.
 The electrographic discharges without subjective or objective neurologic or somatic manifestations are known as subclinical seizures.
 They are commonly seen during long-term intracranial EEG recording and relatively rarely observed during scalp EEG monitoring.
-Most of the subclinical seizures have hippocampal origin, though they can arise in extratemporal or temporal neocortical regions (357).
+Most subclinical seizures have a hippocampal origin, though they can arise in extratemporal or temporal neocortical regions (361).
 Usually, they do not propagate beyond the area of origin and involve a restricted area of the brain, which is one of the reasons why these discharges do not cause any behavioral alterations.
 It is possible that not all the subclinical seizures are truly subclinical, and more sophisticated testing during subclinical seizures may reveal subtle cognitive or other behavioral alterations not apparent during routine testing.
-Isolated hippocampal discharges in the language-dominant hemisphere might express themselves in a marked decline of performance of tachistoscopically presented lexical decision tasks, and isolated discharges of the right hippocampus were shown to lead to a decline of performance in a tachistoscopic matching task of facial expressions (335).
+Isolated hippocampal discharges in the language-dominant hemisphere might express themselves in a marked decline of performance of tachistoscopically presented lexical decision tasks, and isolated discharges of the right hippocampus were shown to lead to a decline of performance in a tachistoscopic matching task of facial expressions (339).

-In children with mesial temporal lobe epilepsy in the scalp EEG, ictal seizure discharges might be more wide-spread and consist of irregular, high-voltage, spike and slow-wave patterns (101).
+In children with mesial temporal lobe epilepsy in the scalp EEG, ictal seizure discharges might be more wide-spread and consist of irregular, high-voltage, spike-and-slow-wave patterns (101).

 Discharges confined to the hippocampus produce no scalp EEG rhythms.
 The regular 5-to 9-Hz subtemporal and temporal scalp EEG pattern requires the synchronous recruitment of adjacent inferolateral temporal neocortex.